microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 This repository has 3 examples, and all the examples uses connection named `aoai` inside, we need to set up a connection with this name if we haven’t created it before.

-This repository has all the examples using Azure OpenAI model `gpt-35-turbo`` deployed with the same name `gpt-35-turbo`, we need to set up this deployment if we haven’t created it before.
+This repository has all the examples using Azure OpenAI model `gpt-35-turbo` deployed with the same name `gpt-35-turbo`.
+We need to set up this deployment if we haven’t created it before.

 Please go to Azure Machine Learning workspace portal, click `Prompt flow` -> `Connections` -> `Create` -> `Azure OpenAI`, then follow the instruction to create your own connections called `aoai`.
 Learn more on [connections](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/concept-connections?view=azureml-api-2).
-The samples uses a connection named "aoai" connecting to a gpt-35-turbo model deployed with the same name in Azure OpenAI.
+The samples uses a connection named `aoai` connecting to a gpt-35-turbo model deployed with the same name in Azure OpenAI.
 This connection should be created before executing the out-of-box flows provided with the template.

 ![aoai connection in Prompt Flow](images/connection.png)